sgillbank/APIs-1/Sections/PayLinks.md

 }
 </pre>

 Please note that **bold** fields are required fields, the **Payment** object *or* **SetupId** field must be supplied, and all others are optional.
 If you wish to apply a surcharge fee for multiple invoice payment, please use the **UserDefinedFields** field as shown in the example above.
+The **Status** field can be used to set the PayLink document status; specify 0 to save the document as a draft, specify 1 to save the document as an active document ready for payment.
 For more information and descriptions on available fields please see our [wiki page](https://github.com/PayLink/APIs/wiki/API-Objects#paylink-document).

 ###### Response
 <pre>